matt-offenbacher/horizontal-reader/README.md

 - The css ends with a bunch of media queries to try to keep nice-proportioned margins for different screen sizes.
 Maybe you can think of a more elegant / better solution?

 - Sometimes the page scroll gets a few pixels off, depending on browser width.
-I beleive this has to do with floating-point rounding problems in the javascript, but I haven't yet figured out how to fix.
+I think this has to do with floating-point rounding problems in the javascript, but I haven't yet figured out how to fix.
 Maybe you can!

   :)